-Check-in Procedures
+"NEW" Check-in Procedures

-1. Camp leaders report to the Administration Building (no sooner than their scheduled time!)
+- 1. Camp leaders report to the Administration Building (no sooner than your scheduled time window!)
 Make sure that the camp leader has a completed roster when checking in.
-The camp leader should also turn all early departure forms at this time.

-- 2. Report as a unit with medical forms and all medication (including over the counter) to the Health Lodge.
+The camp leader should also turn all early departure forms at this time. - 2.
+Report as a unit with medical forms and all medication (including over the counter) to the Health Lodge.
 NO BUDDY TAGS WILL BE ISSUED without a Health Form. - 3.
-After medical re-check, proceed to the Rifle Range - 4.
+After Medical Check-In, proceed to the Rifle Range with your Assigned Tour Guide. - 4.
 After Shooting Sports Orientation proceed to the Dining Hall. - 5.
-After the Dining Hall, report to the Gazebo for the Chaplain Meeting - 6.
+After the Dining Hall, report to the Gazebo for the Chaplain Meeting. - 6.
 When the Chaplain Meeting is complete, report to the pool for the swim test. - 7.
-Return to your campsite and set-up your campsite
+Return to your campsite and finish any set-up for your campsite.